The Problems with Quarterly IEP Measurements

 "Student will resolve concerns for which he self-advocates with staff on 75% of quarterly opportunities."

-For example, in the case of the advocacy goal above, if the student doesn't take any actions for two weeks, an assessment might uncover that the student needs to have self-advocacy modeled for him before being expected to self-advocate on his own.
+Perhaps the student needs to have self-advocacy modeled for him before being expected to self-advocate on his own.
 Maybe he needs service hours to learn how to handle certain situations and then practice with a teacher he trusts before going out and trying it all on his own.
-Maybe he freezes up in certain situations and needs to learn tools he can employ when this happens.
-On the other end, maybe the student is flying along and nailing this right away.
-If this is the case, why not change the 75% to 100%?
-Why wait?
+Maybe he freezes up in other situations and needs to learn tools he can employ when this happens.

 The Individuals with Disabilities in Education Act (IDEA) Section 300.324(b)(2) states the following: